conjuncts/parallellm/.github/instructions/default.instructions.md

 - Do NOT put unnecessary files at the top-level directory.
 For instance, one-off scripts should be placed in `scripts/`.
 - Do NOT write one-off testing scripts.
 When necessary, put tests in `tests/`, and use pytest.
 - Be concise, especially with demo or example code.
+- Do not use `os.path.join`.
+Use pathlib instead.